NormanVu/risk-analyzer/README.md

 The backend is accessible at [http://risk-analyzer-backend.appspot.com](http://risk-analyzer-backend.appspot.com/soap/risk-analyzer.wsdl).

 ### Deploying on CloudBees
 Risk Analyzer is also deployed on the CloudBees platform.
-It's configured as a [one-click deployment](https://pacak-daniel.ci.cloudbees.com/job/risk-analyzer-deployment-cloudbees).
+Similarly, it's configured as a [one-click deployment](https://pacak-daniel.ci.cloudbees.com/job/risk-analyzer-deployment-cloudbees).

 The frontend is accessible at [http://risk-analyzer-frontend-web.pacak-daniel.cloudbees.net](http://risk-analyzer-frontend-web.pacak-daniel.cloudbees.net).